Ergodicity breaking and deviation from Eigenstate Thermalisation in relativistic QFT: Observable expectation values in one-quasiparticle eigenstates

 that has one unknown parameter $M$ that can be estimated from the numerical data by fitting.
 For large $E$ we obtain the simpler relation

 which is free of unknown parameters.
-If the quasiparticle interpretation of scar states is correct, these relations suggest that the expectation value of $V(\beta)$ in these states should tend to a horizontal line with $1/E$ corrections at large $E$, which is indeed what we see in Fig.~\ref{fig:2}.
+If the quasiparticle interpretation of scar states is correct, these relations suggest that the expectation value of $V(\beta)$ in these states should tend to a horizontal line with $1/E$ corrections at large $E$, which is indeed what we see in Fig.~2 of the main text.

 We can similarly calculate the occupation numbers $n(k)$ of the original massless particle modes in the ground state and in excited states of the interacting model with one quasiparticle at momentum $q$, in the same approximation